UnicoLab/FlowyML/docs/plugins/creating-plugins.md

 ## Example: Airflow Operator

-Here is how you can wrap an Airflow BigQuery operator as a UniFlow orchestrator:
+Here is how you can wrap an Airflow BigQuery operator as a flowyml orchestrator:

 ```yaml
 plugins: